+Two years ago, if you asked me what I did for exercise, the only honest answer would be “almost nothing.”
+During that time, my chronic headaches were very bad, and they were accompanied by debilitating fatigue.
+I almost never exercised because it was either too hard, or I felt it was making my headaches worse.
 The most I ever did was take a long walk or hike every so often.
-I never would have guessed then that in over a year I would be doing high intensity circuit training five times per week.
-And I never would have guessed that I would be able to attribute much of the improvements in my headaches to regular exercise.
+I wouldn’t have guessed back then that in a year, I’d be doing high-intensity circuit training five times per week.
+And I never would have guessed that I’d be able to attribute much of the improvements in my headaches to regular exercise.
 But it took a long time to get to that point.

 If you have chronic headaches or migraines, you know that getting enough exercise can be difficult.
 Exercise can aggravate symptoms if done too much or too quickly, but it is important to remember that it can also help, too.
 The key is to find a healthy balance, without doing too much, or too little exercise.
 Learn how to help migraines with a manageable and effective exercise plan.

 Do you find exercise helps prevent your headaches?
 What other tips do you have for helping treat migraines?
 Share your thoughts in the Comments section below.